Cancer Treatment & Fertility

 - Will this treatment have any effect on development during puberty?

 - Are there ways to prevent infertility before we start treatment?
-Will any of these interfere with how well the cancer treatment works?
+Will any of these affect how well the cancer treatment works?

 - What options, like sperm banking or egg preservation, are possible for my child?
 Are any experimental options available?